 - Harassment – when someone is always making you feel unsafe by what they do, such as yelling at you, calling you names or threatening you.

-You have the right to make the choice if you have an interpreter or not.
+You have the right to make the choice to have an interpreter or not.
 You can ask for the interpreter at any time.
 You do not have to pay for your interpreter, and your friends and family don’t have to be your interpreters.
 You do not have to write things down instead of getting an interpreter.

+You can call the police about the crime or decide not to make a police report.
 If you tell someone at a hospital that you have been sexually assaulted or hurt, the law says that the hospital must tell the police.
 However, the hospital should not tell the police your name if you don’t want them to.
-You have the right to choose if you want to tell the police what has happened to you.
+You may still get medical treatment even if you decide not to tell the police.
 The hospital should tell you about this.
 They will give you written information about this and also tell you about it in person.
 The hospital will then give you an exam.